-Just as you do with a visual examination, to properly feel your breasts for abnormalities, you must examine them in several positions.

-The shower is an excellent location for an exam, because the water helps your fingers glide over the tissue easily.
-Use the middle part of your first three fingers (rather than the fingertips) to gently move the breast.
+Just as you do with a visual examination, to properly feel your breasts for abnormalities, you glide over the tissue easily.
+Use the middle part of your first three fingers (rather than the finger tips) to gently move the breast.